 1.2 Patent Litigation

 Someone is said to be infringing a claim of a patent when they, without permission from the patent owner, import, make, use, offer to sell, or sell [[the claimed invention] [a product made by a claimed process]], as defined by the claims, within the United States before the term of the patent expires.
 A patent owner who believes someone is infringing the exclusive rights of a patent may bring a lawsuit, like this one, to attempt to stop the alleged infringing acts or to recover damages, which generally means money paid by the infringer to the patent owner to compensate for the harm caused by the infringement.
-The patent owner must prove infringement of the claims of the patent.
+The patent owner must prove infringement of at least one patent claim.
 The patent owner must also prove the amount of damages the patent owner is entitled to receive from the infringer as compensation for the infringing acts.

 A party accused of infringing a patent may deny infringement and/or prove that the asserted claims of the patent are invalid.
 A patent is presumed to be valid.
 In other words, it is presumed to have been properly granted by the PTO.
 But that presumption of validity can be overcome if clear and convincing evidence is presented in court that proves the patent is invalid.